Contact us Request demo

 Virtual wards enable patients to be discharged home while still under the care of the specialist clinical team.

-The Docobo remote monitoring solution, DOC@HOME® is being used to monitor children who have been discharged from hospital but require a level of monitoring to maintain their safety at home.
+The Docobo remote monitoring solution is used to monitor children who have been discharged from hospital but require a level of monitoring to maintain their safety at home.

 Paediatric virtual wards are an essential tool in managing the anticipated increase of children being admitted into high dependency care, as well as managing the flow from acute trusts.